 However, by the fall of 1988 human rights considerations were weighing heavily in Washington’s security calculation in the Horn.
 Near the end of May, the Somali National Movement (SNM) had launched a new offensive in the north of Somalia.
-The military response ordered by Siad Barre was brutal: as many as 10,000 people were killed over the next two months, most of them civilians.
-As a result of government repression in the north, as well as in the south, an estimated 110,000 refugees, mostly members of the Isaaq clan, ﬂed into Ethiopia.
+The military response ordered by Siyad Barre was brutal: as many as 10,000 people were killed over the next two months, most of them civilians.
+As a result of government repression in the north, as well as in the south, an estimated 110,000 refugees, mostly members of the Isaaq clan, ﬂed into Thousands upon thousands of cassette tapes and master reels were quickly removed from the soon-to-be targeted buildings.
+They were dispersed to neighboring countries like Djibouti and Ethiopia.
 Somali government forces were reported to have committed massacres, summary executions, and indiscriminate killings, and bombardment of the local population.

 Despite the continuing problems in Somalia and heightened consciousness on Capitol Hill of the human rights record of the Barre regime, in spring 1989 the executive branch submitted to Congress a security assistance package for FY 1990 giving Mogadishu $20 million in ESF, $1.2 million for the IMETP, and $15 million in FMS ﬁnancing credits, as well as guaranteeing $10 million in FMS cash sales.
 The newly elected Bush administration was also pressing Congress to release the entire package of suspended aid, which, added to the FY 1990 SAP request, would total $55 million.
 Conversely, Congress pressured the executive branch to suspend indeﬁnitely ESF support as well as MAP aid.
 In the spring of 1989, the Bush administration released some aid, although it agreed that other assistance should be held up until further steps were taken regarding human rights and national reconciliation.
 Mogadishu would eventually receive the frozen FY 1988 and FY 1989 ESF funds, which allowed Mogadishu to repay $15 million of the amount owed to the IMF.
 In sum, for FY 1988 and FY 1989, Somalia received a total of $48.
 25 million in ESF, $1.9 million for the IMETP, and $5.5 million in MAP.
 But opponents of U.S. aid to Somalia were now calling on the administration to invoke section 502B of the Foreign Assistance Act prohibiting military aid and ESF to governments consistently engaged in gross violations of human rights.